PhilWaldmann/openrecord/docs/query.md

 console.log(threads[0].posts)
 ```

-The above example will load all sticky threads and all it's posts.
+The above example will load all sticky threads and all their posts.
 OPENRECORD will query your datastore only two times:
 1. To get all sticky threads
 2. To get all posts that belongs to the previously loaded threads

 Imaging we have a model `Thread` which has many `posts` and an `author`.
 The `Post` model also has an `author` and the `Author` model has a relation to the `last_post`.
-We could use `include()` to preload this relations the following ways:
+We could use `include()` to preload these relations the following way:
 ```js
 Thread.include(['posts', 'author'])
 Thread.include({posts: {author: 'last_post'}})